-- It showcases your communication skill (writing ability), as the resume comes with a strict formula of short, choppy statements and bullet points.
-So, use the cover letter in putting the right foot forward.
+- It showcases your communication skills (writing ability), as the resume comes with a strict formula of short, choppy statements and bullet points.
+So, use the cover letter to put the right foot forward.

 - Don’t beat around the bush, instead be straightforward while describing your experiences.